 Dwight Throwing the Hammer for Washington State University

-As a local historian for running and track and field, he is my pick for the best male field event athlete in Thurston County Track and Field History.
+As a local running and track and field historian, he is my pick for the best male field event athlete in Thurston County Track and Field History.
 This man took his craft further than any field event athlete in our history at the national level.
-He finished 7th in the U.S. Olympic Trials in 1980 and at one time had the 11th best Hammer throw ever in American history.
+He finished 7th in the U.S. Olympic Trials in 1980 and once had the 11th-best Hammer throw ever in American history.
 He also took what he learned from the track and field world and is now teaching others the details of his incredible gift.

-Let me share part of Dwight’s amazing story.
-As you will see, Dwight has been through a lot in his life.
+Let me share part of Dwight’s fantastic story.
+As you will see, Dwight has been through a lot.
 He has overcome a lot of adversity and continues to do so to this day.

-Dwight gives credit to his brother Brian for helping him get started in Track and Field: "My introduction to Track and Field began when my brother, Brian won the 1964 State discus Title for North Thurston High School.
+Dwight gives credit to his brother Brian for helping him get started in Track and Field: "My introduction to Track and Field began when my brother, Brian, won the 1964 State discus Title for North Thurston High School.
 I believe he was North Thurston’s first State Champion in Track and Field".
 Dwight also had this to say about his humble beginnings, "my little brother Henry and I use to throw a shot put in our cow pasture at our Long Lake home.
-There were five children in my family (4 boys and 1 girl).
-Although we did not have much money, due to the death of my father very early in our lives; we considered ourselves rich in the pleasures of living in an old farmhouse on Long Lake".
+My family had five children (4 boys and one girl).
+Although we did not have much money, due to my father's death very early in our lives, we considered ourselves rich in the pleasures of living in an old farmhouse on Long Lake".

 After high school, Dwight joined the military and chose to serve our nation.
-When he got out of the Army, Dwight still had a desire to compete in track and field at the collegiate level.
+When he left the Army, Dwight still desired to compete in track and field at the collegiate level.
 Dwight enrolled at Everett Community College shortly after leaving the Army.
-Dwight recalls his freshmen year at Everett being a disaster mostly because he lost so much size and strength in the Army.
-He decided to take a Red Shirt year after his first year at Everett so he could build himself up physically and evaluate where he wanted to compete for his remaining 3 years of eligibility.
+Dwight recalls his freshmen year at Everett being a disaster, mostly because he lost so much size and strength in the Army.
+He decided to take a Red Shirt year after his first year at Everett to build himself up physically and evaluate where he wanted to compete for his remaining three years of eligibility.

-With no coach to teach him about the hammer Dwight opened an encyclopedia and saw a picture of a hammer thrower; and tried to model his form from the picture he saw.
-He began to throw at a homemade hammer circle in his cow pasture, while Red Shirting that same year.
+With no coach to teach him about the hammer, Dwight opened an encyclopedia, saw a picture of a hammer thrower, and tried to model his form from the picture he saw.
+He began to throw at a homemade hammer circle in his cow pasture while Red Shirting that same year.
 He then wrote letters to the University of Washington, WSU, Oregon state, and the University of Oregon expressing interest in their programs.

 When he visited WSU, they were the most welcoming to Dwight.
 John Chaplin, the Hall of Fame coach at WSU, even offered him a small scholarship for one year on a trial basis.
-Chaplin told Dwight, “son you are going to have to significantly improve to retain this scholarship”.
+Chaplin told Dwight, “son, you will have to significantly improve to retain this scholarship.”
 Dwight told him he would do his best and thus began his college experience at the D1 level.

-During his Sophomore year at WSU, Dwight took 7th at Conference in the hammer and his scholarship was increased slightly.
-His Junior year he took the Bronze Medal at Conference meet and 11th at NCAA Division 1 Nationals and his scholarship was improved to a full ride.
+During his Sophomore year at WSU, Dwight took 7th at Conference in the hammer, and his scholarship was increased slightly.
+In his Junior year, he took the Bronze Medal at the Conference meet and 11th at NCAA Division 1 Nationals, and his scholarship was improved to a full ride.

 During Dwight’s career, he set numerous other meet and stadium records (One example is a stadium record he still holds at Central Washington University).

 Unfortunately for Dwight, the 1980 Olympic Games were boycotted by President Jimmy Carter, so he never had a chance to compete for the US Olympic Team.
-They did hold the Olympic Trials in Eugene Oregon in 1980, where he made the finals, placing 7th, but there were no Olympic berths on the line due to the boycott.
+They did hold the Olympic Trials in Eugene, Oregon in 1980, where he made the finals, placing 7th, but there were no Olympic berths on the line due to the boycott.
 The motivation just was not the same before or after the meet.
-The boycott was a tremendous blow to Dwight, and he decided not to continue to train for another 4 years.
+The boycott was a tremendous blow to Dwight, who decided not to continue training for another four years.
 He retired from throwing when he left the Olympic Trials in 1980.